gAndy50/EuSDL2/README.md

 5. 7-25-19 - Added new functions for 2.0.10
 6. 3-11-20 - Added new functions for 2.0.12
 ----------------------------------------
-8-2-19 - Added EuSDL2 for TrueType Fonts
+8-2-19 - Added EuSDL2 for TrueType Fonts.
+4-19-20 - Added EuSDLGPU for Extra fraphics functions.

 NOTE: All demos written by author of EuSDL2 unless otherwise noted.